birth-outcomes/birth_outcomes_summary/background/encephalopathy.md

 Being investigated: **Magnesium sulfate** (MgSO<sub>4</sub>) -
 * Recent systematic review and meta-analysis of MgSO<sub>4</sub> randomised trials concluded that there was minimal evidence on long-term outcomes, but that it may improve short-term (in-hospital) outcomes without affecting mortality
 * Majority of trials gave 3 doses of MgSO<sub>4</sub> within 6 hours of birth [[Gowda et al. 2023]](https://doi.org/10.1016/j.jpeds.2023.113610)

+## Economic burden and medical malpractice

+* 'HIE is the leading neonatal condition referred to pediatric neurologists, accounting for approximately 38% of new consultations.'
+* 'The economic burden of the long-term effects of HIE is estimated to be $1.2 million over the lifetime of a child with' cerebral palsy
+* 'When a diagnosis of HIE is potentially associated with the medical care provided during birth, it may result in a civil lawsuit alleging negligence.
+One-third of obstetrical malpractice claims are associated with neonatal neurological injuries.
+The primary factors leading to malpractice claims include failing to 1. account for poor obstetrical history (e.g. history of miscarriage or stillbirth); 2. predict fetopelvic or other disproportion; 3. act when admission findings, such as abnormal fetal heart rate, suggest a distressed or compromised fetus; 4. recognize when labor is not progressing; 5. diagnose a malpresentation or malposition; and injudicious use of oxytocin, delay or failure to diagnose fetal distress, delay in cesarean or operative delivery, and substandard operative delivery technique.
+These factors indicate that a fundamental issue in preventing HIE is the recognition of magnitude of individual risk factors, and how risk may accumulate when multiple risk factors are present.'[[Leith et al. 2024]](https://doi.org/10.1016/j.annepidem.2023.11.011)